lumenlearning/candela/README.md

+# Candela (DEPRECATED)

+Candela is a book authoring platform built on top of [Wordpress Multisite](https://codex.wordpress.org/Create_A_Network) and [Pressbooks](https://github.com/pressbooks/pressbooks).
+This project is no longer maintained and may not function as expected; however, the plugins this project uses are still used and maintained, and can be found below:

+[Candela Utility](https://github.com/lumenlearning/candela-utility): Candela helper plugin to manage additional config and bootstrapping
+[Candela Citation](https://github.com/lumenlearning/candela-citation): A plugin that extends creative commons attribution functionality to Candela/Pressbooks
+[Candela Thin Exports](https://github.com/lumenlearning/candela-thin-exports): A simple plugin to export Pressbooks books as thin cartridges with deep links to each page
+[Candela LTI](https://github.com/lumenlearning/candela-lti): A plugin that implements the LTI/Wordpress integration [Candela Outcomes](https://github.com/lumenlearning/candela-outcomes): A plugin that adds an Outcomes meta field for coursework
+[Bombadil Theme](https://github.com/lumenlearning/bombadil): A Wordpress Theme based on the Pressbooks Luther Theme

 ## Install Wordpress

 The following instructions assume basic familiarity with installing Wordpress, and that this codebase is located in a web accessible location.